Pseudoholomorphic curve: Applications in symplectic topology

 defines a Riemannian metric on $X$.
 Gromov showed that, for a given $\omega$, the space of $\omega$-tame $J$ is nonempty and contractible.
-He used this theory to prove a non-squeezing theorem concerning symplectic embeddings of spheres into cylinders.
+Gromov used this theory to prove a non-squeezing theorem concerning symplectic embeddings of spheres into cylinders.

 Gromov showed that certain moduli spaces of pseudoholomorphic curves (satisfying additional specified conditions) are compact, and described the way in which pseudoholomorphic curves can degenerate when only finite energy is assumed.
 (The finite energy condition holds most notably for curves with a fixed homology class in a symplectic manifold where J is $\omega$-tame or $\omega$-compatible).
 This Gromov compactness theorem, now greatly generalized using stable maps, makes possible the definition of Gromov–Witten invariants, which count pseudoholomorphic curves in symplectic manifolds.

 Compact moduli spaces of pseudoholomorphic curves are also used to construct Floer homology, which Andreas Floer (and later authors, in greater generality) used to prove the famous conjecture of Vladimir Arnol'd concerning the number of fixed points of Hamiltonian flows.